sunriselayer/interliquid-sdk/whitepaper/whitepaper.md

 \text{ProofChunk}_i &=&& \text{ZKP}(\text{PublicInputsChunk}_i, \text{PrivateInputsChunk}_i)
 \end{aligned}
 $$

+Not only for the parallelization but also the fact that the proof of ZK-STARK requires quasi-linear time $$\mathcal{O}(n \log{n})$$ in proportion to the number of traces, it is meaningfull to separate txs into chunks.

 By combining these three circuits, we can omit $$\text{KeysHash}$$ and $$\text{KeyPrefixesHash}$$ in the public inputs of the ZKP because fundamentally STF $$g$$ can verify the validity of $$\{\text{Key}\}_{j=1}^k$$ and $$\{\text{KeyPrefix}\}_{j=1}^k$$ by itself.